VIVEK3764/Eightfold_data_transformer/README.md

 ## Running the Pipeline

+### 1. Run with Default Schema (`config/default.json`)
-To run the complete end-to-end pipeline:
+To run the complete end-to-end pipeline and generate the canonical candidate profile:

 **Windows PowerShell:**
 ```powershell